Hibachi Fried Rice Recipe: Bring the Japanese Steakhouse Home

 Step 2: Sautéing the Aromatics

-Add the remaining tablespoon of neutral oil to the hot skillet.
-Toss in your diced onion (and frozen veggies, if using).
-Stir-fry for 2-3 minutes until the onion becomes translucent and fragrant.
-If you’re using garlic, add it now and cook for just 30 seconds more until you can smell its aroma.
+Add the remaining tablespoon of neutral oil to your hot skillet.
+Then toss in the diced onion and any frozen vegetables you plan to use.
+Stir-fry everything for 2 to 3 minutes until the onion turns translucent and releases its fragrance.
+If you are using garlic, add it now and cook for just 30 more seconds so its aroma fills the kitchen.

 Step 3: The Main Event: Frying the Rice

-Now, add your cold, day-old rice to the skillet.
-Break up any large clumps with your fingers or a spatula as you add it.
-Pro tip: do not stir immediately.
-Let the rice sit for about 30-45 seconds to get a slight crisp on the bottom, then start tossing and stir-frying to coat every grain in the oil.
+Now add your cold, day-old rice to the skillet.
+As you add it, break up any large clumps with your fingers or a spatula.
+A helpful tip is to resist stirring right away.
+Let the rice sit for 30 to 45 seconds so the bottom develops a slight crisp.
+Then begin tossing and stir-frying, making sure every grain gets coated in the oil.

 Step 4: Building the Layers of Flavor

-Push the rice to one side of the skillet.
-Add the tablespoon of butter to the empty space.
-Let it melt and foam slightly.
-Now, drizzle the soy sauce directly onto the melted butter.
-This technique allows the soy sauce to caramelize slightly, deepening its flavor before you mix it into the rice.
+Push the rice to one side of the skillet and add the tablespoon of butter to the empty space.
+Let it melt and foam gently.
+Next, drizzle the soy sauce directly over the melted butter.
+This step helps the soy sauce caramelize slightly, which deepens its flavor before it mixes into the rice.

-Add the scrambled eggs back in, along with your sliced scallions.
-Now, toss everything together vigorously until it’s perfectly combined.
+Then return the scrambled eggs to the skillet along with the sliced scallions.
+Toss everything together energetically until all the ingredients are perfectly combined.

 Step 5: The Finishing Touch

 Remove the skillet from the heat.
-Drizzle the tablespoon of toasted sesame oil over the top and give it one final toss.
-The residual heat will bloom the sesame oil’s flavor without burning it, giving your rice that authentic, nutty finish.
+Next, drizzle the tablespoon of toasted sesame oil over the rice and give it one last toss.
+The residual heat helps the sesame oil bloom its flavor without burning, which gives your rice that authentic nutty finish everyone loves.

 Taste and adjust if needed, sometimes a tiny extra splash of soy sauce is perfect.